-Balayage vs Ombre – what makes these techniques so popular and different?
+Balayage vs Ombre hair coloring techniques – what makes these techniques so popular and how can you spot the differences?

-Different than the regular highlighting techniques, the balayage and the ombre bring a new, fresh dose of color that is perfectly blending with the natural hair color, delivering truly an art and masterpiece look on one’s hair.
+Different than the traditional highlights, the balayage and the ombre bring a new, fresh dose of color that is perfectly blending with the natural hair color, delivering truly an art and masterpiece look on one’s hair.

 Balayage and ombre are very popular hair coloring choices among celebrities and they were the ones that have introduced these trends a few years back.
 Each of the coloring techniques looks really great with both straight and curly hair.